 First, let’s dig into Tropius’ lore and find out what the heck is up with the fruit around its neck.
-Fortunately, Tropius’ Pokedex entries reveal much about the Fruit Pokemon’s background.
-Apparently, this Pokemon really loves a particular fruit and ate nothing but that fruit continuously, thus eventually resulting in its own outgrowth of its favorite fruit.
-This fruit isn’t just a favorite of Tropius; apparently, its a “highly favored tropical snack.”
-Therefore, this Pokemon has good taste.
+Fortunately, Tropius’ Pokedex entries reveal how this Pokemon really loves a particular fruit and ate nothing but that fruit continuously, thus eventually resulting in its own outgrowth of its favorite fruit.
+This fruit isn’t just a favorite of Tropius; rather, it’s a “highly favored tropical snack.”
+Apparently, Tropius has good taste.

-Interestingly, in Alola, the region of Sun and Moon, the fruit around Tropius’ neck is “especially sweet compared to those in other regions.”
-Some ranchers will even raise Tropius as part of their business.
-In every region, children are particularly fond of the fruit that Tropius grows in bunches around its neck, and this Pokemon is happy to let them pick said fruit.
+Interestingly, in the Alola region of Sun and Moon, the fruit around Tropius’ neck is “especially sweet compared to those in other regions.”
+Some ranchers even raise Tropius as part of their business.
+In every region, children are particularly fond of the fruit that Tropius grows in bunches around its neck.
+Tropius is happy to let them pick said fruit.

-The last aspect of Tropius’ lore we should discuss is its “wings.”
-They aren’t really wings at all, being that they are in fact, just really broad leaves.
+The last aspect of Tropius’ lore to discuss is its “wings.”
+They aren’t really wings at all, but in fact, just broad leaves.
 However, apparently they are big enough and aerodynamic enough for Tropius to take flight.
-Having a fruit-eating dinosaur that can fly with leafy wings is honestly a pretty awesome design, even if it makes no scientific sense whatsoever.
+Having a flying fruit-eating dinosaur with leafy “wings” is a cool design, even if it makes no scientific sense.

 So, what does Tropius provide on offense?
 According to Smogon University, Tropius was a “poor man’s Exeggutor” in its debut generation of Ruby and Sapphire.
 It could use the popular Sunny Day / Solarbeam combo for its main attack, use a sun-boosted Synthesis for massive recovery, and pack either Hidden Power Fire or Hidden Power Ice for type-coverage.
 Thanks to its Chlorophyll abilities, Tropius’ speed stat is doubled in intense sun.
 So, as part of a Sunny Day strategy, it was a useful, mid-tier Pokemon, albeit nowhere as well as Exeggutor who was a top-tier mon in that same generation.